Tajiks: Language

 May he die separated from his roots, he who separated us.

-Since the 19th century, Tajiki has been strongly influenced by the Russian language and has incorporated many Russian language loan words.
-It has also adopted fewer Arabic loan words than Iranian Persian while retaining vocabulary that has fallen out of use in the latter language.
+Since the 19th century, Tajiki has been strongly influenced by the Russian language and has incorporated many Russian loan words.
+It has also adopted fewer Arabic loanwords than Iranian Persian, while retaining vocabulary that has fallen out of use in the latter language.

-Many Tajiks can read, speak or write in Russian, while the prestige and importance of Russian has declined since the fall of the Soviet Union and the exodus of Russians from Central Asia.
+Many Tajiks can read, speak, or write in Russian, although the prestige and importance of Russian has declined since the fall of the Soviet Union and the exodus of Russians from Central Asia.
 Nevertheless, Russian fluency is still considered a vital skill for business and education.

-The dialects of modern Persian spoken throughout Greater Iran have a common origin.
-This is due to the fact that one of Greater Iran's historical cultural capitals, called Greater Khorasan, which included parts of modern Central Asia and much of Afghanistan and constitutes as the Tajik's ancestral homeland, played a key role in the development and propagation of Persian language and culture throughout much of Greater Iran after the Muslim conquest.
-Furthermore, early manuscripts of the historical Persian spoken in Mashhad during the development of Middle to New Persian show that their origins came from Sistan, in present-day Afghanistan.
+The dialects of modern Persian spoken throughout Greater Iran share a common origin.
+This is because one of Greater Iran's historical cultural capitals—Greater Khorasan, which included parts of modern Central Asia and much of Afghanistan and constitutes the ancestral homeland of the Tajiks—played a key role in the development and propagation of the Persian language and culture throughout much of Greater Iran after the Muslim conquest.
+Furthermore, early manuscripts of the historical Persian spoken in Mashhad during the transition from Middle to New Persian show that their origins lie in Sistan, in present-day Afghanistan.

 Religion

-Various scholars have recorded the Zoroastrian, and Buddhist pre-Islamic heritage of the Tajik people.
-Early temples for fire worship have been found in Balkh and Bactria and excavations in present-day Tajikistan and Uzbekistan show remnants of Zoroastrian fire temples.
+Various scholars have recorded the Zoroastrian and Buddhist pre-Islamic heritage of the Tajik people.
+Early temples for fire worship have been found in Balkh and Bactria, and excavations in present-day Tajikistan and Uzbekistan have revealed remnants of Zoroastrian fire temples.

 Today, the great majority of Tajiks follow Sunni Islam, although small Twelver and Ismaili Shia minorities also exist in scattered pockets.
-Areas with large numbers of Shias include Herat, Badakhshan provinces in Afghanistan, the Gorno-Badakhshan Autonomous Province in Tajikistan, and Tashkurgan Tajik Autonomous County in China.
-Some of the famous Islamic scholars were from either modern or historical East-Iranian regions lying in Afghanistan, Tajikistan, Uzbekistan and Turkmenistan and therefore can arguably be viewed as Tajiks.
-They include Abu Hanifa, Imam Bukhari, Tirmidhi, Abu Dawood, Nasir Khusraw and many others.
+Areas with large numbers of Shias include the provinces of Herat and Badakhshan in Afghanistan, the Gorno-Badakhshan Autonomous Province in Tajikistan, and the Tashkurgan Tajik Autonomous County in China.
+Some of the most famous Islamic scholars came from regions that are now or historically part of East Iran, lying in present-day Afghanistan, Tajikistan, Uzbekistan, and Turkmenistan, and can therefore arguably be regarded as Tajik.
+These include Abu Hanifa, Imam Bukhari, Tirmidhi, Abu Dawood, Nasir Khusraw, and many others.

-According to a 2009 U.S. State Department release, the population of Tajikistan is 98% Muslim, (approximately 85% Sunni and 5% Shia).
-In Afghanistan, the great number of Tajiks adhere to Sunni Islam.
+According to a 2009 U.S. State Department release, the population of Tajikistan is 98% Muslim (approximately 85% Sunni and 5% Shia).
+In Afghanistan, the great majority of Tajiks adhere to Sunni Islam.
 A small number of Tajiks may follow Twelver Shia Islam; the Farsiwan are one such group.

-Tajikistan marked 2009 as the year to commemorate the Tajik Sunni Muslim jurist Abu Hanifa, whose ancestry hailed from Parwan Province of Afghanistan, as the nation hosted an international symposium that drew scientific and religious leaders.
-The construction of one of the largest mosques in the world, funded by Qatar, was announced in October 2009.
-The mosque is planned to be built in Dushanbe and construction is said to be completed by 2014.
+In 2009, Tajikistan marked the year by commemorating the Tajik Sunni Muslim jurist Abu Hanifa, whose ancestry hailed from Parwan Province in Afghanistan, and hosted an international symposium that drew scientific and religious leaders.
+In October 2009, it was announced that one of the world's largest mosques, funded by Qatar, would be built in Dushanbe, with construction expected to be completed by 2014.